Signs of Higher Multipoles and Orbital Precession in GW151226: Source Discussion

 6pt

-The absence of the low-$q$ mode in the {\nopre} setup implies that the primary black hole has a large in-plane spin component.
+The suppression of the low-$q$ region in the {\nopre} setup implies that the primary BH has a large in-plane spin.
 This can be understood from the fact that orbital precession, which is governed by the following equation at leading order~\cite{Kidder:1992fr, Kidder:1995zr, Schmidt:2014iyl}

-is mainly driven by the in-plane spin of the heavier black hole when $q$ is small.
-In Fig.~\ref{fig:in-plane-spin}, we plot the posterior distributions of the heavier black hole's in-plane spin for our various parameter estimation setups.
-The lighter black hole's spin is unconstrained and therefore not shown in this work.
-We found empirically that the two-dimensional posterior distributions on the in-plane spin components, $\chi_{1x}$ and $\chi_{1y}$, exhibited two similar modes that are related through a rotation of $180^\circ$ on this plane.
-This is the case because the orientation of the orbit is only determined up to a reflection degeneracy about the orbital plane.
-For this reason, in Fig.~\ref{fig:in-plane-spin} we show the posteriors on $\chi_{1x} \, \operatorname{sign}(\cos\iota)$ and $\chi_{1y} \, \operatorname{sign}(\cos\iota)$ which collapses the two modes into a single mode, where $\iota$ is the inclination angle between the binary orbital angular momentum and the detector line of sight.
-Note that the definitions of $\chi_{1x}, \chi_{1y}$ and $\iota$ depend on the reference frequency, $f_{\rm ref}$, at which the source is specified, as these parameters evolve with time due to precessional motion.
-In this work, we choose $f_{\rm ref} = \SI{100}{\hertz}$, which is close to the detectors' peak sensitivities, because the spin variables are better measured at this frequency compared to lower frequencies~\cite{Javier} and for more efficient parameter estimation calculation~\cite{Farr:2014qka}.
+is mainly driven by the in-plane spin of the heavier BH when $q$ is small.
+In Fig.~\ref{fig:in-plane-spin}, we plot the posterior distributions of the primary spin's in-plane components for our various PE setups.
+The secondary spin is unconstrained in all cases, so we do not show it here.
+We found that the two-dimensional posterior distributions of in-plane spin components, $\chi_{1x}$ and $\chi_{1y}$, exhibited two similar modes that are related through a rotation of $180^\circ$ in the (instantaneous) orbital plane.
+This is the case because the inclination of the binary with respect to the detector's line-of-sight is only determined up to an approximate symmetry under reflection of the orbital angular momentum across the plane of the orbit.
+For this reason, in Fig.~\ref{fig:in-plane-spin} we use the coordinates $\chi_{1x} \, \operatorname{sign}(\cos\iota)$ and $\chi_{1y} \, \operatorname{sign}(\cos\iota)$ to collapse the two degenerate islands into one, where $\iota$ is the inclination angle between the orbital angular momentum and the line-of-sight.
+Note that the definitions of $\chi_{1x}, \chi_{1y}$ and $\iota$ depend on the reference frequency, $f_{\rm ref}$, which is the radiative frequency of the fundamental harmonic at the time when the dynamical variables (BH spins, orbital inclination and phase) are set to their specified values before evolving according to the precessional motion.
+In this work, we choose $f_{\rm ref} = \SI{120}{\hertz}$, which is close to the detectors' peak sensitivities.

 4pt